Sunday Worship ~ 10:30 AM

 On a Sunday Morning at St. Matthew’s, You Can Expect…

-An Usher, who will greet you at the door and give you a service bulletin, which outlines the service for the day.
+An Usher, who will greet you at the door.
 The usher may also lead you to a pew, if you wish, and is happy to give you any directions you may need.

 A Door on Your Pew!
 St. Matthew’s sanctuary is over 150 years old, and still has its old-fashioned numbered box pews.
 Despite the numbers, none of our pews is reserved.
 If your door makes a loud click when it opens or closes, you are not alone!